POSTED BY March 7, 2016 COMMENTS (69)ON

 — Kalpen Parekh (@KalpenParekh) February 27, 2016

-Money is a very private matter and most of the people are very very attached to it.
-When an investors gets a bad experience once, they carry it with them for a very long term.
+Money is a very private matter and most of people are very very attached to it.
+When an investor gets a bad experience once, they carry it with them for a very long term.
 Every other person starts looking like a cheater to them.
 Everyone seems to be behind their money and it’s tough to trust others.

 Imagine a guy who has had a bad experience with ULIP, someone who has lost his money due to market movements, will find it very tough to start his SIP’s in mutual funds for his long term wealth creation.
 This is a big loss for himself based on his past experience.

-I know few investors who have vouched to never buy any other financial product other than a fixed deposit because they felt cheated in past.
+I know few investors who have vouched to never buy any other financial product other than a fixed deposit because they felt cheated in the past.

 I am not going into detail here, but one thing is clear.
 You have to take out the emotions out of it.
 No greed, no fear, no pressure, no over trust on others.
-Make sure you understand what you are buying, why you are buying, for which goal are you buying, what are the risk factors etc etc.
+Make sure you understand what you are buying, why you are buying, for which goal are you buying, what are the risk factors, etc.

-If you spend just 1 hour before you get into a financial product, I think 95% of the investors woes will be solved.
+If you spend just 1 hour before you get into a financial product, I think 95% of the investor’s woes will be solved.

 What do you feel about this article?
 Do you have more points to add?

 Here is the list of some of our best content.